Nadda stresses BJP-govt's commitment for poll-bound TN's welfare | Politics

-Participating in the 'Namma Ooru Pongal' celebrations,organised by the party's state wing on the occasion of theharvest festival, Nadda asked cadres to ensure that Centre'scampaign of 'Atmanirbhar Bharat' also works in Tamil Nadu.
+Participating in the 'Namma Ooru Pongal' celebrations,organised by the party's state unit on the occasion of theharvest festival, Nadda asked cadres to ensure that Centre'scampaign of 'Atmanirbhar Bharat' also works in Tamil Nadu.

-His visit assumes significance as the state assemblypolls are due in April-May.
+His visit assumes significance as the state assemblypolls are likely in April-May.

 Clad in traditional white shirt and dhoti, Nadda wasaccorded a warm welcome by party functionaries led by Statepresident L Murugan at the airport.

-On initiative for the state's welfare, he said theCentre has taken care of Tamil Nadu so that it takes a bigleap as far as development was concerned.
+On initiative for the state's welfare, he said theCentre has taken care of Tamil Nadu so that it takes a bigleap in development.

 As many as 30 lakh LED bulbs were distributed to thestate under the LED bulb scheme launched by the Centre.